Odyssey 5: Broadcast history

 In the United States, the initial run of the series ran from 28 June 2002 (Episode 2) to 27 February 2003 (Episode 19) on Showtime.
 Episode 1 (the pilot) is listed as a two-parter.
 It was aired on 2 October 2002, after Episode 13.
 The series made a full run of all 19 episodes in the United Kingdom on Sky One and on Sci Fi Channel and in Canada.
 In 2004, the series appeared in Finland on Nelonen and thus could also be seen in Estonia, and in June 2004 it was premiered in Germany on Sat.1.
 In 2005, it was shown in the Netherlands on NET 5 after midnight.
 In addition, Odyssey 5 is being or has been shown on RTL Klub in Hungary, and premiered in Australia on the Sci Fi Channel in December 2006 and on channel TV6 in Lithuania in 2008.

 It has been shown on Cadena 3 (channel 28) in Mexico, the Sci Fi Channel in the United States, SIC Radical in Portugal, Mega Channel in Greece, TV 3 in Estonia, extreme TV in Spain and AXN Sci Fi in Romania, Poland and Bulgaria.

 It was also shown on Channel 3 in Israel.

 Home media

-The series was released as a complete box set (region 1) in April 2006 and in region 2 territories on 26 June 2006.
+The series was released by Sony Pictures Home Entertainment as a complete box set (region 1) in April 2006 and in region 2 territories on 26 June 2006.
 As an extra feature, the DVD set has a commentary track on the pilot episode by Manny Coto and Peter Weller.